blueswizzle/js-movie-guide/README.md

 # JS Movie Guide

 JS Movie Guide is a simple web application built with JavaScript, HTML, and CSS that allows users to search for movies and view their details.
-It uses the Open Movie Database (OMDb) API to fetch movie data and display it in an organized and user-friendly manner.
+It uses the Open Movie Database (OMDb) API & The Movie Database (TMDb) API to fetch movie data and display it in an organized and user-friendly manner.

 ## Features